ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/26_Electrical/260500 Common Work Results for Electrical.md

    1. 500 - Recommended Practice for Installing Indoor Commercial Lighting Systems.
    1. National Fire Protection Association (NFPA):
       1. 70 - National Electrical Code.
-1. SYSTEM DESCRIPTION**
-   1. Fault Current Analysis and Protective Device Coordination:
+1. SYSTEM DESCRIPTION*   1.
+Fault Current Analysis and Protective Device Coordination:
       1.
    1. The Engineer has preformed Fault Current Analysis and Protective Device Coordination in the course of design.
 The Contractor shall perform a complete fault current analysis, using parameters of the electrical equipment and data from the manufacturer being proposed.
 The purpose is to verify that equipment ratings are adequate for their fault duty.
    1. Perform a complete fault current analysis under the supervision of, and certified by, a registered professional engineer.